Last updated August 21, 2023

 The controller of your personal information is ISOLA USA Corp., 6565 W. Frye Road, Chandler, Arizona 85226, USA.
 You can also email us at email@example.com.

 We would like to make sure you are fully aware of your data protection rights under General Data Protection Regulation (GDPR) or other applicable data protection law.
-EU and UK residents are entitled to the following, subject to specific conditions and limitations as set out in GDPR:
+EU and UK residents are entitled to the following in respect of their personal information, subject to specific conditions and limitations as set out in GDPR:

-- The right to access – You have the right to request that we provide additional information about the processing of your personal information, and copies of your personal information.
+The right to access – You have the right to request that we provide additional information about the processing of your personal information, and to obtain access to and copies of your personal information.

 - you contest the accuracy of the personal information (we will restrict processing until we have taken sufficient steps to correct or verify its accuracy);